Suicide, often increasing among youth, linked with infant feeding practices

 -- a substantial minority with a 500%-600% increased rate of suicide among its youth, as well as a latitude range characterized by considerably reduced sunlight (Canada).

-So high or low exposures via the breastfeeding pathway predicted high or low suicide rates in 17 out of the 20 grouped countries.
-In the few cases in which the breastfeeding exposures do not align with later suicide rates, other risk factors are unusually prevalent in the country of interest.
+Summarizing: High or low exposures via the breastfeeding pathway predicted high or low suicide rates in 17 out of the 20 grouped countries.
+In the few cases in which the breastfeeding exposures did not align with later suicide rates, other risk factors have been unusually prevalent in the country of interest.

 So there is reason to give careful consideration to adverse effects of the recognized developmental toxins that are known to be present in human milk.

-Notice above that the shape of the relevant section of the 6-months breastfeeding trend line (after 1982) is especially similar to the suicide trend line, tracking 17-18 years apart.
+Notice above that the shape of the relevant section of the 6-months breastfeeding trend line (after 1982) is especially similar to the suicide trend line, tracking about 17 years earlier.

 A plausible causal connection?
 When trying to determine whether the above was just a chance coincidence, bear in mind that it has been authoritatively recognized that toxic exposures in early childhood can lead to adverse health outcomes in later life (Section 2.a), that breastfed infants in developed countries are typically exposed to PCBs and dioxins in amounts far exceeding established safe levels (Sections 2.b and 2.d), that such toxins may lead to depression and anti-social behavior, both of which have been linked with suicide (Section 2.c), and that those toxins have been found to damage the brain's protective barrier and to have hormonal effects that could lead to suicidal behavior.
 (Section 2.e)